BSData/middle-earth/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen, including page number of the rules reference.

 **Game System (please complete the following information):**
- - Game System Version [e.g. 22]
+ - Game System Version: [e.g. 22]
- - Catalogue Name and Version [e.g. Minas Tirith v 3]
+ - Catalogue Name and Version: [e.g. Minas Tirith v 3]

 **Additional context**
 Add any other context about the problem here.